grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > The constructor is *self* .
-In general, it is used to initialize the attributes of the new object, which is Happy.
+   > In general, it is used to initialize the attributes of the new object.
-   > In this file, the constructor is used to initialize a mouth and eyes.
+   > In happy.py file, the new object is Happy.
+The constructor here is used to initalise the parent class's attributes, which is to set the pixel layout.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > It executes every statement from Smiley class, and it adds new statements too, such as draw_mouth and draw_eyes.
+   > It executes every statement from Smiley class, and it also runs new statements too, such as draw_mouth and draw_eyes.
    > Super is used to combine the functionality of the base class with the derived.
-   > The result is a Smiley with a happy expression with a happy eyes and happy mouth.
+   > The result is a Smiley with a happy expression, with a happy eyes and happy mouth.

 ### 2.3.
 Code style